Greater Region of SaarLorLux: Summit Conferences

-This summit conference is the central political organ of the interregional cooperation of the enlarged SaarLorLux region.
+This summit conference is the central political organ of the interregional cooperation of the Greater Region.

 Its task is the predefinition and declaration of general political decisions.
 The conference takes care of problems and questions concerning the cooperation and gives suggestions on solutions and developments.

 There is a group of delegates of the member states who form a standing committee, able to come to decisions in times between the conferences, to prepare conferences, to translate the general ideas of the conferences into practical work and to control the task groups appointed by the conference.

 The Regional Commission

 The Regional Commission is the forum for a variety of topics.
 The members are: